Motor Vehicles Act

 The Motor Vehicles Act is an Act of the Parliament of India which regulates all aspects of road transport vehicles.
-The Act provides in detail the legislative provisions regarding licensing of drivers/conductors, registration of motor vehicles, control of motor vehicles through permits, special provisions relating to state transport undertakings, traffic regulation, insurance, liability, offences and penalties, etc. For exercising the legislative provisions of the Act, the Government of India made the Central Motor Vehicles Rules 1989.
+The Act provides in detail the legislative provisions regarding licensing of drivers/conductors, registration of motor vehicles, control of motor vehicles through permits, special provisions relating to state transport undertakings, traffic regulation, insurance, liability, offences and penalties.
+For exercising the legislative provisions of the Act, the Government of India made the Central Motor Vehicles Rules 1989.

 Purpose

 The main reasons behind drafting and enacting this legislation include the rapidly increasing number of vehicles in the country and the need for encouraging adoption of higher technology in the automotive sector.
 There also existed a need for effectively tracking down traffic offenders and providing more deterrent punishment for certain offences.
 There was also a growing concern for the framing of standards around vehicle components and road safety, as well as measures for pollution control.
 Additionally, there was a necessity for improved regulation around the registration of drivers, with there being a need for stricter protocol around granting driving licences.
 The system of vehicular registration also merited change, with an updated system being brought in place for registration marks, as well as for the maintenance of State registers for driving licenses and vehicle registration.
 The Act was also brought in to liberalise the grant of permits for vehicles carrying goods, as well as to rationalise definitions for types of vehicles.